jbrodriguez/reactorx/README.md

 ```

 ## Installation
-`reactorx` is built on top of [js-csp] (https://github.com/ubolonton/js-csp), which is included in the distribution, but you need to install [regenerator](https://facebook.github.io/regenerator/) anyway.
+`reactorx` is built on top of [js-csp] (https://github.com/ubolonton/js-csp), which is included in the distribution.

-This is because Safari (most notably) doesn't support generators/yield/etc., so we need to bake the support in.

 ```
-npm install --save reactorx regenerator
+npm install --save reactorx
 ```

 ## API